sjinks/wp-two-factor-auth/readme.txt

 = How Does It Work? =
-This plugin uses the industry standard algorithm [TOTP](http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) for creating One Time Codes.
+This plugin uses the industry standard algorithm [TOTP](http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) for creating One Time Passwords.
-A OTC is valid for a certain time and after that a new code has to be entered.
+A OTP is valid for a certain time and after that a new code has to be entered.

 You can now choose to use third party apps like [Google Authenticator](http://code.google.com/p/google-authenticator/) which is available for most mobile platforms.
-You can really use any third party app that supports TOTP.
-Or, as before, you can choose to get your One Time Codes by email.
+You can really use any third party app that supports TOTP that generates 6 digits OTP's.
+Or, as before, you can choose to get your One Time Passwords by email.

-Since you have to enter a secret code to third party apps, email is the default way of delivering One Time Codes.
+Since you have to enter a secret code to third party apps, email is the default way of delivering One Time Passwords.
 Your users will have to activate delivery by third party apps themselves.